Bibekmeher35/AI-DeepFake-Detection/README.md

 # AI-DeepFake-Detection
 Development of an AI-based Deepfake Detection System for News Media, Cybercrime Investigation Units, and Social Media Platforms to Safeguard Digital Trust and Combat Misinformation.
-# AI Deepfake Detection using Deep Learning (ResNext and LSTM)

 ## Give a Star⭐ to repo